-According to Section 53 of the Constitution Act, the decision to organise a consultative referendum is made by an Act, which must contain provisions on the time of the referendum and on the choices to be presented to the voters.
-To date, only two referendums have been held in Finland.
-The referendum on the repeal of the prohibition was held on 29–30 December 1932 and on Finland’s EU membership on 16 October 1994.
+According to Section 53 of the Constitution Act, the decision to organise a consultative national referendum (Valtiollinen kansanäänestys) and on the choices to be presented to the voters is made by an Act.
+To date, two referendums have been held in Finland.
+The referendum on the repeal of the prohibition was held on 29–30 December 1931 and on Finland’s EU membership on 16 October 1994.

 A party is a registered association entered in the party register.
-A party entered in the party register must have rules and a programme setting out its main objectives to influence state matters and policy-making, A party will be deleted from the register if it fails to gain a seat in the Parliament in two consecutive general elections.
+A party entered in the party register must have a party agenda.
+The party agenda represents the main principles and objectives to influence society and policy-making.
+A party will be deleted from the register if it fails to gain a seat in the Parliament in two consecutive parliamentary elections.
 The party register is maintained by the Ministry of Justice.
 Party activities are governed by the Act on Political Parties.

 Representative associations are associations looking after the interests of their members.
 Economic representative associations negotiate mutually and with the Government on reconciling their respective interests.
 For example, labour market lobbies exist both for the employees, such as the Central Organisation of Finnish Trade Unions, and the employer sector, such as the Confederation of Finnish Industries.

 NGOs provide a structured forum for civic engagement and participation and are therefore perhaps the most easily identifiable actors in civic society.
 Two of the key remits of NGOs are to influence societal issues and to contribute to policy making by channelling the needs and expertise of their members towards the process.
 During legislative drafting, consultation with citizens takes place with NGOs, among others.

 The Constitution guarantees everyone freedom of expression.
 Freedom of expression entails the right to express, disseminate and receive information, opinions and other communications without prior prevention by anyone.